muresan/homelab/README.md

 Prior to configuring the provisioners, set the local repository attribute to disabled.
 Once everything is configured, and chef client has been run on all nodes successfully it is OK to turn this back on.

+## Zonomi Configuration

+Create an account for your lab domain at Zonomi.
+The API key to add to the encrypted data bag can be found on the [DNS API help](https://zonomi.com/app/dns/dyndns.jsp) page.

 ## JumpCloud Configuration

 Create an account for domain at JumpCloud.
 You will need the following to configure the cookbook: